Connexion by Boeing: First run

 Connexion by Boeing was first launched as a commercial service May 17, 2004 with Lufthansa.
-Later in 2004, All Nippon Airways, Japan Airlines and Scandinavian Airlines signed on to the service.
-Other airlines which launched Connexion by Boeing service in 2005 include China Airlines, Singapore Airlines, Asiana Airlines and Korean Air.
+Later in 2004, All Nippon Airways, Japan Airlines, and Scandinavian Airlines signed on to the service.
+Other airlines which launched Connexion by Boeing service in 2005 included China Airlines, Singapore Airlines, Asiana Airlines and Korean Air.
 In the later months of 2005, El-Al Israel Airlines and Etihad Airways offered the service.
-In 2005 Connexion by Boeing launched the first in-flight live streaming TV service on an international route on Singapore Airlines, to be expanded to all current airlines in the first quarter of 2006.
+In 2005 Connexion by Boeing launched the first in-flight live streaming TV service on an international route on Singapore Airlines, which was expanded to all current airlines in the first quarter of 2006.
 The service provided four channels of live TV to each aircraft, and available TV programming varied depending on geographical location.
-Flying out of Germany, the service provided access to live streaming TV for CNBC (Europe), EurosportNews, BBC World and EuroNews.
+Flying out of Germany, the service provided access to live streaming TV for CNBC (Europe), EurosportNews, BBC World, and EuroNews.
 MSNBC was available for flights over North America.
 Microsoft's Windows Media technology was used to generate the multicast TV streams, and users had to have Windows Media Player installed to watch them.

 Cost

-Original prices varied from airline to airline, but were typically $9.95 for one hour of access, $14.95 for less than three hours of access, $19.95 for 3 to 6 hours of access, and $29.95 for unlimited access, however, these prices were determined by the length of the flight rather than actual or desired access time.
+Original prices varied from airline to airline, but were typically $9.95 for one hour of access, $14.95 for less than three hours of access, $19.95 for three to six hours of access, and $29.95 for unlimited access.
+These prices were determined by the length of the flight rather than actual or desired access time.
 In comparison, the typical cost at that time of unlimited dial-up internet access for an entire month was $20.
-Various payment options were allowed: major credit cards, mobile phone, hotspot accounts and even frequent flyer miles.
+Various payment options were allowed: major credit cards, mobile phone, hotspot accounts, and frequent flyer miles.
 In an effort to get more passengers to use the service, new pricing was announced in January 2006.

 Boeing offered free service starting on October 2, 2006 as part of its plan to discontinue the service on December 31, 2006.

 Features

-The service had a live helpdesk chat feature available for customers who have troubles with their connections.
-Connexion sponsors the business travel blog, InFlightHQ.
+The service had a live helpdesk chat feature available for customers who had troubles with their connections.
+Connexion sponsored the business travel blog, InFlightHQ.

 Connexion by Boeing also extended its internet service to include the maritime market in 2005.
 The first maritime vessels equipped with Connexion by Boeing service were provisioned in 2006.

 The business unit also developed a small business jet version of its service in a partnership with Rockwell Collins.